Colorado 2019: Foundations Retreat

 Looms: If you have a portable tapestry loom, please bring it.
 You may warp it ahead of time or you can wait to see what you might want to experiment with.
 A sample loom such as a copper pipe loom or a Hokett is acceptable.
 Many of my students love Mirrix looms and those are perfect for this workshop.
 If you're driving, you can even bring a small floor loom.

-If you do not yet own a loom, I have some loaner looms available for this workshop.
+If you do not yet own a loom, I have some loaner looms available for this workshop including a few Mirrix looms or you can plan to use the copper pipe loom you make in the workshop.
 Please contact me with questions about this.

 Tools: A tapestry fork if you own one, any other favorite weaving tools.
 Tools that go with your particular loom.